Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

-\Subsubsection{Joint Multi-Swap.} The decomposition from \cref{eq:single-swap-energy} can be leveraged to \emph{jointly } consider \emph{multiple} swaps or \emph{multi-swaps} between two cliques $ Q,R\in\SQ $.
-A multi-swap is a set of binary decision variables $ x=\{x^p\}_{p\in[d]}\in\{0,1\}^{d} $, deciding for every object $ p\in[d] $, whether the single swap fixing it should be performed ($ x^p=1 $), or not ($ x^p=0 $).
-Performing all single swaps specified by a multi-swap $ x\in\{0,1\}^d $ yields, again, two new cliques $ Q' $ and $ R' $, which we denote by $ Q',R'=\operatorname{swap}(x; Q, R) $.
-The optimal multi-swap $ x^* $ solves the following quadratic pseudo-boolean optimization problem~\cite{boroshammer02}:
+\Subsubsection{2-clique swap.} We leverage the decomposition in \cref{eq:single-swap-energy} to \emph{jointly} consider \emph{all possible} swaps between two cliques $ Q,R\in\SQ $.
+A 2-clique swap is a set of binary decision variables $ x=\{x^p\}_{p\in[d]}\in\{0,1\}^{d} $, deciding for every object $ p\in[d] $, whether the vertex swap fixing it should be performed ($ x^p=1 $), or not ($ x^p=0 $).
+Performing all vertex swaps specified by a 2-clique swap $ x\in\{0,1\}^d $ yields, again, two new cliques $ Q' $ and $ R' $, which we denote by $ Q',R'=\operatorname{swap}(x; Q, R) $.
+The optimal 2-clique swap $ x^* $ is a solution of the following quadratic pseudo-boolean optimization (QPBO) problem~\cite{boroshammer02}:

-where $\overline{x} = (1-x)$ denotes negation.
-This problem is NP-hard~\cite{rother07-cvpr}, which is why we solve it using the state of the art~\cite{hutschenreiter_fusionmoves_2021} approximative solver QPBO-I~\cite{rother07-cvpr}.
-Our swap local search \cref{alg:swap-ls} iterates over all clique pairs, solving the problem from Eq. \eqref{eq:QPBO-swap} with QPBO-I and performing the obtained multi-swap if profitable.